BESTenergytrade/simply/README.rst

 Introduction
 ===============
-Simply is an electricity market simulation frame work consisting of scripts for
+Simply is an electricity market simulation package consisting of modules and scripts for

 * scenario generation,
 * market simulation and
 * results visualisation and analysis.

-Simply is an agent-based market simulation tool with market actors sending bids and asks to a market, that can be cleared using different periodic `Matching Algorithms <https://simply.readthedocs.io/en/latest/matching_strategies.html>`_.
+Simply is an agent-based market simulation tool with market actors sending bids and asks to a market, that can be periodically cleared using different `Matching Algorithms <https://simply.readthedocs.io/en/latest/matching_strategies.html>`_.
-The algorithms take grid fees into account, which can be based on clusters defined by the agent's location in the network.
+The algorithms take grid fees into account, which can be based on locally differentiated clusters defined by the agent's location in the network.
-The matching algorithms can also be used individually via a wrapper using a json format for order definition.
+The matching algorithms can also be used individually as a module or via a wrapper using a json formatted order definition.

 Documentation